 Israel tolerance towards something.

 What if they made a decision to treat us with some tolerance?
 What if they just make people pass without this dehumanizing technique that is branded with intolerance.
 What if they look into these Palestinian eyes and tell him you are a fellow human.
-Not that “goyim” education that is so natural, it makes classifications fall into a normal order of a country that intolerance is the tattoo that engraves it with the enclaves of apartheid and discrimination.
+Not that “goyim” education that is so natural, it makes classifications fall into an average order of a country that intolerance is the tattoo that engraves it with the enclaves of apartheid and discrimination.